Victor Chandler

 The Early Years

 Victor Chandler was born on the 18th of April, 1951, into a family with a rich gambling business heritage.
 His grandfather, William Chandler, founded the Walthamstow Stadium and a bookmaker that would later become BetVictor.
-His father, Victor Chandler Sr., took over the business after William died in 1946.
-Chandler Sr. took advantage of legislation change in 1961 to open up a chain of shops for the bookmaking business, which undoubtedly positively impacted the brand’s growth.
+His father, Victor Chandler Sr., inherited the business in 1946 and expanded it by taking advantage of legislation changes in 1961 to open up a chain of betting shops.

 Despite his poor academic performance and lack of interest in schooling, Chandler graduated from Millfield School in 1969.
 Surprisingly, he wasn’t particularly interested in the family’s business.
-According to some Victor Chandler news and interviews, even his father wasn’t keen on engaging him in the bookmaking business as things were tough back then.
+Even his father wasn’t keen on engaging him in the bookmaking industry and “did his best to put me off,” according to Chandler’s interviews.

-So, Chandler decided to travel around to work, moving from Switzerland first, then to Spain.
+Chandler later moved to Switzerland to attend a catering college, but was soon expelled.
+He then settled in Spain, where he worked in real estate.
 Sadly, while he was in Spain, his father was diagnosed with aggressive cancer in 1974 and died shortly after.
 At that point, Chandler had no choice but to take over the family business, left with a mother and two sisters to support.

 Taking Over the Family Business

 Chandler took over the family business as a 23-year-old and discovered it was in severe financial trouble.
-The troubles deepened under the archaic system in Britain at the time that a son could only take over pitches (where bookies stand and make odds at racecourses) from his father if he had worked in the business for at least two years.
+The troubles deepened under the archaic system in Britain at the time.
+The rules stated that a son could only take over pitches (where bookies stand and make odds at racecourses) from his father if he had worked in the business for at least two years.
 Chandler hadn’t done that, resulting in losing the business’s pitches at major racecourses.

-Chandler later stated that this was probably the best thing that happened to him as it allowed him to dedicate himself to the pitches and rails rather than just being a businessman.
-He soon started refitting his father’s betting shops, during which he also sold a few shops and made cutbacks.
+Chandler later stated that this was probably the best thing that happened to him.
+Instead of dedicating himself to pitches, he got the opportunity to focus on being a businessman.
+He soon started refitting his father’s betting shops.
+He also sold a few shops and made cutbacks.
 Two years into struggling with the business, the young Chandler was ready to call it quits and considered selling after receiving an offer from Hugh Hefner’s Playboy Enterprises.
 However, he refused the bid at the last minute as he felt the money wasn’t enough to justify selling his family’s decades-old business.

 Taking His Business Offshore

-BetVictor, the Victor Chandler bookmaker business, grew steadily, and in the 1990s, he was getting lots of action from Asian gamblers who wanted to place bets on football games.
-It made him see the potential growth in targeting customers in new and foreign markets.
-However, the 9% British betting tax incurred by punters at the time was putting off foreign markets and even British gamblers.
+The Victor Chandler bookmaker business grew steadily after initial challenges.
+In the 1990s, the company was getting lots of action from Asian gamblers who wanted to place bets on football games.
+This was especially the case during the 1994 World Cup.
+Chandler saw an opportunity in targeting customers in new and foreign markets.
+However, the 9% British betting tax incurred by punters at the time was putting off international and British gamblers.

 Chandler started considering making the controversial decision to move his business offshore to become free of UK tax.
 After considering various territories, he obtained a betting license in Gibraltar in 1996.
-Three years later, he moved his entire business to Gibraltar, allowing him to offer tax-free betting to foreign and British gamblers.
-It is when the BetVictor brand took off and started snowballing into one of the world’s leading bookmakers.
-Another factor that also helped at the time was that online gambling was beginning to offer betting companies the chance to have a wider reach.
+Three years later, Chandler moved his entire business to this British overseas territory.
+The company took off and started snowballing into one of the world’s leading bookmakers.
+Another factor that also helped at the time was the rise of online gambling, which offered betting companies the chance to have a wider reach.

-Seeing Betvictor’s apparent success, many other UK sports betting books followed suit and started moving their brands offshore.
+Many other UK sports betting books followed suit and started moving their brands offshore.
 As expected, this massive move negatively impacted the UK’s gambling sector.
 It resulted in Gordon Brown, the then Chancellor of the Exchequer, abolishing the UK betting tax in 2001 to make the businesses return.
-Sadly, things could no longer go back to how they were.

 Making Some Necessary Changes